estherRay/Spot-Arm/README.md

 Spot Arm

 CAD files of the arm and urdf are available.
-The goal is to be able to control Spot Arm with Moveit Commander.
+Used to create Spot Arm Moveit Commander.